EnterpriseDB/tpa/docs/src/architecture-PGD-Always-ON.md

 # PGD-Always-ON

+!!!
+Note
+This architecture is for Postgres Distributed 5 only.
+If you require PGD 4 or 3.7 please use [BDR-Always-ON](BDR-Always-ON.md).

 EDB Postgres Distributed 5 in an Always-ON configuration, suitable for use in test and production.

-This architecture is valid for use with EDB Postgres Distributed 5 only and requires a subscription to [EDB Repos 2.0](2q_and_edb_repositories.md).
+This architecture requires an EDB subscription.
+All software will be sourced from [EDB Repos 2.0](edb_repositories.md).

 ## Cluster configuration